thenativeweb/rdrct/README.md

 If the redirect was removed successfully, you get back a `200`.
 If the redirect could not be found, you will get a `404`.

+*Please note that removing a redirect also removes all of its statistics.*

+### Getting statistics for a redirect

+To get statistics on how often a redirect has been used, send a `GET` request to the `/api/statistics/<key>` route and replace `<key>` with the key of the desired redirect.

+Maybe you do not want to fetch all-time statistics, but only for a limited time frame.
+For that, you can specify an optional `from` and / or `to` parameter using the query string to hand over a timestamp.

+If the statistics could be fetched, you get back a `200`.
+If the redirect could not be found, you will get a `404`.

 ## Running quality assurance

 To run quality assurance for this module use [roboter](https://www.npmjs.com/package/roboter):